Translate

 Ignorance is Bliss.

-My mother suffered a massive hemorrhagic stroke in the left side of her brain in October 2014.
-She stayed in various hospitals for half a year before returning home in April 2015.
-Prior to the stroke, she was very sharp, talkative and had exceptional memory.
-Now she hardly utters a few words the whole day.
-Because of her speech limitations, she appears to be "slow".
-She is also paralyzed on the right side and is confined to a wheelchair.
-At times, I would find her sobbing after failed attempts to do things that "normal" people can do effortlessly.
-She looks so helpless to the outside world.
+In October 2014, my mother suffered a massive hemorrhagic stroke in the left side of her brain.
+She remained in and out of hospitals for nearly six months before finally returning home in April 2015.
+Before the stroke, she was sharp, outspoken, and possessed of an exceptional memory.
+Afterward, her world shrank.
+She now speaks only a few words a day, her thoughts trapped behind damaged pathways.
+Because of her limited speech, she is often mistaken for being cognitively slow.
+Paralysis on her right side confines her to a wheelchair.
+At times, I would find her sobbing after failed attempts to perform tasks that able-bodied people complete without thought.
+To the outside world, she appears utterly helpless.

 Nicaragua Jan 22 - Feb 14, 2015